The Story of the Brangwyn Mosaic

 “Come unto me all ye that labour and are heavily laden and I will give you rest.”

-A display of stars on the south wall appears to be simply that, but closer examination will show that they spell out the letters F B and that the artist has signed his great work.
+A display of stars on the south wall appears to be simply that, but closer examination will show that the two furthest right spell out the letters F B and that the artist has signed his great work.

-Among the many famous people who have viewed the mosaic are Her Majesty Queen Elizabeth and Prince Philip, the Most Revd George Carey, Lord Healey of Riddlesden and the late Sir John Betjeman, the poet laureate.
+Among the many famous people who have viewed the mosaic are Her Majesty Queen Elizabeth and Prince Philip, the Most Revd George Carey when he was Archbishop of Canterbury, the late Lord Denis Healey of Riddlesden and the late Sir John Betjeman, the Poet Laureate.

-In 2002 the mosaic was cleaned for the first time in living memory with lots of detail being revealed that had previously escaped the notice of many parishioners.
+In 2002 the mosaic was cleaned for the first time in more than 50 years.
+Lots of detail was revealed that had previously escaped the notice of many parishioners.